samboy/ObHack/README.md

   at the beginning of an episode.
 “Expansive” is similar, but keeps making the levels bigger until making the boss arena.
 * Prog/Exp.
 Max Level Size: If using the “Progressive” or “Expansive” level sizes, this caps how big the levels will become.
+Otherwise, this element is greyed out.
 * Quest length: This adjusts how many rooms one has to go through in a single player (not deathmatch) map before getting a prize (key, weapon, item, etc.)